alaa77alghamdi/Happy-Kids-/README.md

 # Kids Time

 ## :round_pushpin: Introduction
-This project provides the most enterinment activities for kids
+This project provides the most enterinment activities for kids and the best trips, with a high level of care, safety and responsibility, and entertaining children.

 ## :dart: Featurs
 1. User can show all activity.